Ontario

 tall erect stems the second year.
 Stem 1-2m (3-6½ft) high,

-by edges of leaves which run down the stem below their nodes; stem
+winged by edges of leaves which run down the stem below their nodes;

-and leaves densely woolly; rosette leaves many, often 30cm (12in.)
+stem and leaves densely woolly; rosette leaves many, often 30cm

-towards the stalk; stem leaves of similar shape but gradually smaller
+middle, narrowed towards the stalk; stem leaves of similar shape

-dense, compact, elongated, thick spike; petals 5, yellow, united into
+very dense, compact, elongated, thick spike; petals 5, yellow, united

-stamens with 3 small anthers and 2 long ones; seedpods nearly spherical,
+5 lobes. stamens with 3 small anthers and 2 long ones; seedpods

 Habitat: Common mullein is widespread

-the province, occurring usually in dry sandy or gravelly soils, along
+of the province, occurring usually in dry sandy or gravelly soils,

 Similar Species: It is distinguished by